- Data controller and how to contact us

 1. Data controller and how to contact us

-- For the processing of personal data in relation to this website, and the processing activities in the context of the MHIE Derby Office, Mitsubishi Heavy Industries Europe Ltd. (MHIE Ltd.) is the data controller (ICO registration ZA116343).
-The Head of the Legal Department at MHIE Ltd. is the responsible individual for overseeing questions in relation to privacy matters.
-If you have any questions about their processing activities, including any requests to exercise your data protection rights, please contact them using the details set out below:
+The Head of the Legal Department at MHI-EMEA is the responsible individual for overseeing questions in relation to privacy matters.
+If you have any questions about UK processing activities, including any requests to exercise your data protection rights, please contact them using the details set out below:

-- Full name of legal entity: Mitsubishi Heavy Industries Europe, Ltd.
+Full name of legal entity: Mitsubishi Heavy Industries EMEA, Ltd.

-- If you have any questions about the processing activities of our German branch office, including any requests to exercise your data protection rights, please contact the Head of the Legal Department at MHI-EMEA using the details set out below.
+If you have any questions about the Brussels liaison office's processing activities, including any requests to exercise your data protection rights, please contact the Head of the Legal Department at MHI-EMEA using the details set out below.

 - The Netherlands:

-- For the processing of personal data in the context of , MHIE’s Dutch branch, Mitsubishi Heavy Industries Europe, Ltd., Corrugating & Printing Machinery Division is the controller.
-If you have any questions about their processing activities, including any requests to exercise your data protection rights, please contact them using the details set out below.
+For the processing of personal data in the context of MHI-EMEA’s Dutch branch, Mitsubishi Heavy Industries EMEA, Ltd., Corrugating & Printing Machinery Division is the controller.
+If you have any questions about the Dutch branch’s processing activities, including any requests to exercise your data protection rights, please contact them using the details set out below.

 - You have the right to make a complaint at any time to the relevant local data protection authority:

-- In Germany: Bayerisches Landesamt für Datenschutzaufsicht (BayLDA)
+- Germany (Munich / Erlangen Branches): Bayerisches Landesamt für Datenschutzaufsicht (BayLDA)

-- We would, however, appreciate the chance to deal with your concerns before you approach the data protection authority, so please contact us in the first instance.
+- We would, however, appreciate the chance to deal with your concerns before you approach the data protection authority, so please contact us in the first instance using the details above.

 2. Your right to rectification